Last Updated on

 It was another day with absolutely unpredictable weather in Montreal.
 I went to my favorite spot in the city for the sunsets without much hope of getting any light at all.
-For the entire afternoon the sun was completely covered with the thick and dark clouds.
+For the entire afternoon, the sun was completely covered with thick and dark clouds.

 Deconstructing Featured Photo

 - Aperture: F4